operasoftware/devopera/blog/_posts/2011-01-12-google-chrome-h-264-vote-of-confidence-for-webm-open-web.md

 ---
-title: Google Chrome dropping H.264 – a vote of confidence for WebM and Open Web technologies
+title: Google Chrome Dropping H.264 — a Vote of Confidence for WebM and Open Web Technologies
 authors:
 - patrick-lauke
 tags: